amelgh/DNASeq-VariantCalling/Variantcallingandannotation.md

 ```
 snpEff hg38 yoursample.vcf > yoursample.annotate.vcf
 ```
 In your yoursample.annotate.vcf file, SnpEff added functional annotations in the ANN info field.
-Check the SnpEff
+More information about the ANN field: http://snpeff.sourceforge.net/VCFannotationformat_v1.0.pdf

 An example of a guided SNP annotation analysis based on the use of SnpEff (a variant effect predictor): https://github.com/hbctraining/In-depth-NGS-Data-Analysis-Course/blob/master/sessionVI/lessons/03_annotation-snpeff.md